Post Date: May 26, 2022

 ⇨ Performs other duties necessary to ensure the sound administration and operation of the agency, to address such other matters that are within the scope of the VIHFA’s activities and to respond to other directives that may be authorized by the Board through the Chair of the Board.

-⇨ Education: Bachelor’s Degree from an accredited college or university in Business Administration, Accounting, Finance, Public Administration, Management, Architecture, Engineering, Urban or Rural Planning, Development Planning or a closely related field is required and a minimum of five (5) years of progressively responsible senior level supervisory experience in affordable housing or public housing or with related governmental departments or agencies or similar for-profit or not-for-profit organizations.
-Master’s Degree from an accredited college or university in Business Administration, Accounting, Finance, Public Administration, Management, Architecture, Engineering, Urban or Rural Planning, Development Planning or a closely related field is required and a minimum of three (3) years of progressively responsible senior level supervisory experience in affordable housing or public housing or with related governmental departments or agencies or similar for-profit or not-for-profit organizations preferred.
+⇨ Education: Bachelor’s and Master’s Degrees from an accredited college or university in Business Administration, Accounting, Finance, Public Administration, Management, Architecture, Engineering, Urban or Rural Planning, Development Planning or a closely related field is required and a minimum of three (3) years of progressively responsible senior level supervisory experience in affordable housing or public housing or with related governmental departments or agencies or similar for-profit or not-for-profit organizations preferred.

 ⇨ Experience: A minimum of ten (10) years of experience in a senior supervisory capacity in governmental housing programs and/or evidence of the completion of a comparable number of specialty/trade and continuing education credits may be substituted for educational requirements.
 Minimum of three (3) years of in-depth experience working with federal grants, preferably federal disaster recovery programs/grant administration in the field of affordable housing, economic development and/or community development.
 The applicant must have a thorough knowledge of housing development, rehabilitation and management principles and practices; have a working knowledge of HUD’s programs, legislation, regulations, policies and procedures; have a working knowledge of tax credit programs [e.g. low-income housing tax credits (LIHTCs) and New Markets Tax Credits (NMTCs)]; and, have a minimum of five (5) years of experience in housing development, rehabilitation and/or management.
 The applicant must have general knowledge of financial management, accounting and auditing principles, labor relations, rehabilitation and development of housing properties, rental assistance programs, housing maintenance, housing finance and credit enhancement practices, urban and rural development, project management, grant writing, grant administration, public funding, contract administration, contract negotiation, community development, and community services.
 The applicant must have strong organizational skills.
 The applicant must have excellent written and oral communication skills, with the ability to articulate a wide range of information and views, both general and technical, to a wide variety of audiences.
 Equivalent combination of education and experience may be substituted.

-⇨ Knowledge, Skills & Abilities: Working knowledgeable of the Authority’s programs and services desirable; Previous grant administration experience required; Knowledge of general construction inspection practices and procedures; Knowledge of a variety of trade and craft processes sufficiently broad to recognize acceptable construction practice; Knowledge of mortgage industry requirements and real estate development and law; Experience developing and managing contractual relationships; Capable of closely monitoring project portfolio through established metrics; Ability to exercise considerable initiative, independent judgment and discretion in performing duties, including confidential matters; Excellent verbal, interpersonal, and written communication skills; Ability to interact effectively, tactfully, and professionally with employees, media and the public; Ability to work in a fast-paced environment; Ability to be flexible and work under pressure; Ability to maintain confidentiality in all assignments; Excellent phone etiquette and customer service skills; Ability to provide exceptional customer service; Ability to use diplomacy and discretion in giving out information; Ability to remain calm and professional at all times, particularly in stressful situations; Excellent team player who can adapt to new situations quickly and mobilize others to do the same; Demonstrated leadership including the ability to motivate staff; The individual must be able to work independently, be organized, be able to prioritize and meet deadlines; Demonstrated ability to multi-task, work collaboratively in a team-oriented environment, and problem solve; Strong analytical, problem-solving, and decision-making capabilities; Computer literate to include Microsoft Word, Excel, Power Point, Outlook and desktop publishing; and a Valid Driver’s License.
+⇨ Knowledge, Skills & Abilities: Working knowledgeable of the Authority’s programs and services desirable; Previous grant administration experience required; Other requirements include Knowledge of general construction inspection practices and procedures; Knowledge of a variety of trade and craft processes sufficiently broad to recognize acceptable construction practice; Knowledge of mortgage industry requirements and real estate development and law; Experience developing and managing contractual relationships; Capable of closely monitoring project portfolio through established metrics; Ability to exercise considerable initiative, independent judgment and discretion in performing duties, including confidential matters; Excellent verbal, interpersonal, and written communication skills; Ability to interact effectively and professionally with employees, media and the public; Ability to work in a fast-paced environment; Ability to be flexible and work under pressure; Ability to maintain confidentiality in all assignments; Excellent phone etiquette and customer service skills; Ability to provide exceptional customer service; Ability to use diplomacy and discretion; Ability to remain calm and professional at all times; Excellent team player who can adapt to new situations quickly and mobilize others to do the same; Demonstrated leadership including the ability to motivate staff; Able to work independently, be organized, be able to prioritize and meet deadlines; Demonstrated ability to multi-task, work collaboratively in a team-oriented environment, and problem solve; Strong analytical, problem-solving, and decision-making capabilities; Computer literate to include Microsoft Word, Excel, Power Point, Outlook and desktop publishing; and hold a Valid Driver’s License.

 APPLICATION INSTRUCTIONS AND PROCEDURES:

-Interested applicants must submit an employment application, cover letter, resume/vitae and three (3) current professional letters of recommendation via mail to:
+Interested applicants must submit an employment application, cover letter, resume/CV and three (3) current professional letters of recommendation via mail to:

 Ms. Jenifer O’Neal